Migrate from Helicone · 2026

 const openai = new OpenAI({

-baseURL: 'https://server.spanlens.io/proxy/openai/v1',
+baseURL: 'https://api.spanlens.io/proxy/openai/v1',

 apiKey: process.env.SPANLENS_API_KEY,